econchick/berkshire-girls-code/README.md

     2. c9.io uses Ubuntu with Python 2.7.6 and virtualenv already installed.
 There is a text editor/IDE as well as a Terminal environment that attendees will get familiar with.
     3. I'm using c9.io rather than being bogged down in setting up various different machines remotely :)  I am in no way affiliated with them, though!
 Just a huge fan :)
 2. We will be using IRC.
 Note that my nickname on IRC is "roguelynn".
-    1. If you already use IRC, we will be in the #berkshire-girls-code channel on Freenode.
+    1. If you already use IRC, we will be in the #berkshire-gc-code channel on Freenode.
     2. If you do not use IRC and/or have not set it up, you can either:
-        1. **[EASY]** Use the webchat [here](http://webchat.freenode.net?channels=%23berkshire-girls-code&uio=OT10cnVlde) - just choose a Nickname, enter the reCAPTCHA code and click 'connect'.
+        1. **[EASY]** Use the webchat [here](http://webchat.freenode.net/?channels=%23berkshire-gc-code) - just choose a Nickname, enter the reCAPTCHA code and click 'connect'.
 I suggest this if you don't think you'll use IRC again anytime soon, or just don't want to wrestle with the setup.
-        2. **[INTERMEDIATE]** Follow the setup steps [here](http://www.pyladies.com/blog/irc-resources/) then connect to the '#berkshire-girls-code' channel.
+        2. **[INTERMEDIATE]** Follow the setup steps [here](http://www.pyladies.com/blog/irc-resources/) then connect to the '#berkshire-gc-code' channel.
 I suggest this if you plan on using IRC in the future.

 ##### Optional:
+b
 If you want to get familiar with the course beforehand, feel free to check out the materials listed below.

 In the second half of the workshop, we will be making a micro Flask site.
 If you want to try it out, here's how to set it up (on your c9.io account, and/or your local computer).